VenexCon/100-days-of-code/log.md

 ## Day 9 Febuary 5th
 Day 9 begins after a two week break.
-Decided to spend some time renewing the SHEQ website with stuff learnt over the past couple of weeks rather than trying to burn myself out by hammering home freecodecamp..
+Decided to spend some time renewing the SHEQ website with stuff learnt over the past couple of weeks rather than trying to burn myself out by hammering home freecodecamp.

+## Day 10 Febuary 6th
+Decided to add a navigation bar to the top of the SHEQ website, found out that using @import is now frowened upon so stopped attempting to make it work.
+Aftert he Nav bar isifnishedi  nthe demo HTML ill add the styles to a seperate CSS sheet to tdiy everything up.
+Currently using elements of freecodecamp such as creating links insides unordered lists to create a nvigation bar, along with using fixed positioning for the header. following https://codetheweb.blog/style-a-navigation-bar-css/